idkuri/SnapTranslate/README.md

 This tool is similar to the windows snipping tool in terms of capturing images and then extracts the text using the Tesseract Engine and then translates it using DeepL translation.

-Currently Only support Japanese -> English
+Currently only support Japanese -> English

 Demo:
 Start Button: